 SECTION III.
-Subscribing agencies to this Memorandum of Understanding may terminate their participation in the French Broad River MPO by giving 30 days written notice to the Transportation Advisory CommitteeBoard Chair prior to the date of termination.
+Subscribing agencies to this Memorandum of Understanding may terminate their participation in the French Broad River MPO by giving 30 days written notice to the Board Chair prior to the date of termination.
 When annexation occurs and member municipality boundaries extend beyond the adopted urbanized area boundary, the new boundaries will automatically become part of the urbanized area.
-If any party should terminate participation, this memorandum of understanding shall remain in force and the French Broad MPO shall continue to operate as long as 75% or more of population within the Metropolitan Area BoundaryMetropolitan Planning Area is represented by the remaining members.
+If any party should terminate participation, this memorandum of understanding shall remain in force and the French Broad MPO shall continue to operate as long as 75% or more of population within the Metropolitan Planning Area is represented by the remaining members.

 SECTION IV.
-In witness whereof, the parties of this Memorandum of Understanding have been authorized by appropriate officials to sign the same, the City of Asheville by its Mayor, the Town of Biltmore Forest by its Mayor, the Town of Black Mountain by its Mayor, Buncombe County by the Chair of its Board of Commissioners, the Town of Canton by its Mayor, the Town of Clyde by its Mayor, the Village of Flat Rock by its Mayor, the Town of Fletcher by its Mayor, Haywood County by the Chair of its Board of Commissioners, Henderson County by the Chair of its Board of Commissioners, Henderson County by the Chair of its Board of Commissioners, the Town of Fletcher by its Mayor, Haywood County by the Chair of its Board of Commissioners, Henderson County by the Chair of its Board of Commissioners, the Town of Laurel Park by its Mayor, Madison County by the Chair of its Board of Commissioners, the Town of Maggie Valley by its Mayor, the Town of Mars Hill by its Mayor, the Town of Mills River by its Mayor, the Town of Montreat by its

-Mayor, the Town of Waynesville by its Mayor, the Town of Weaverville by its Mayor, and the Town of Woodfin by its Mayor, and by the Secretary of Transportation on behalf of the Governor of the State of North Carolina and North Carolina Department of Transportation as of the
+In witness whereof, the parties of this Memorandum of Understanding have been authorized by appropriate officials to sign the same, the City of Asheville by its Mayor, the Town of Biltmore Forest by its Mayor, the Town of Black Mountain by its Mayor, Buncombe County by the Chair of its Board of Commissioners, the Town of Canton by its Mayor, the Town of Clyde by its Mayor, the Village of Flat Rock by its Mayor, the Town of Fletcher by its Mayor, Haywood County by the Chair of its Board of Commissioners, Henderson County by the Chair of its Board of Commissioners, the City of Hendersonville by its Mayor, the Town of Laurel Park by its Mayor, Madison County by the Chair of its Board of Commissioners, the Town of Maggie Valley by its Mayor, the Town of Mars Hill by its Mayor, the Town of Mills River by its Mayor, the Town of Montreat by its Mayor, the Town of Waynesville by its Mayor, the Town of Weaverville by its Mayor, and the Town of Woodfin by its Mayor, and by the Secretary of Transportation on behalf of the Governor of the State of North Carolina and North Carolina Department of Transportation as of the